Ashmit-Tyagi/Multi-Env-Aws-infra/README.md

 Defines output values like VPC ID, Subnet ID, or EC2 instance IPs.
 These outputs are useful for logging, debugging, or integration with other Terraform stacks.

 # g. local.tf
-Contains locally scoped values such as environment name, project name, or tags.
+Contains locally scoped values such as environment name, project name.
 This helps reduce repetition and enables the construction of dynamic resource names and labels.